NomvuseleloMlambo/Agri-Energy-Connect/AgriEnergyConnect/README.txt

 DB Browser SQLite

-1. Download/Open the project, update database then run the application
+1. Download/Open the project, build the project (Build > Build Solution).

-2. On visual studio press the green start button to run the project
+2. Update database (Tools > NuGet Package Manager > Package Manager Console) in the cconsole run the following: Update-Database

+3. Run application by pressing the green start button.

-3. On the first page select a role from the drop down.
+4. On the first page select a role from the drop down.

-4. Employee
+5. Employee
    Are able to register themselves via the register page (first time only).
    Can then login using their credentials.
    Can access the employee dashboard which allows the to: